MicrosoftDocs/cognitive-toolkit-docs/articles/Setup-CNTK-on-Linux.md

 Please, read carefully this section before you proceed with your system configuration.
 The information below may save you a lot of time otherwise spent on build errors debugging.

+> [!NOTE]
+> This page assumes that you are trying to build CNTK's master branch.

 ### Expected component locations in configure and Makefile scripts

 Today `configure` and `Makefile` scripts support only limited set of installation paths for all dependency components listed in this section.
 We know, that this is a limitation and will fix it soon (also if you feel like improving these scripts yourselves and [submit your proposed changes](./Contributing-to-CNTK.md) your help is welcome and much appreciated).